Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 It’s hard to believe that, just a century ago, these same beautiful whales were hunted to near extinction in these very waters!

 Back then, whalers targeted the nursing lagoons where pregnant mothers gathered to give birth and care for their calves.
 Gray whales were hunted for their blubber, which was used to make oil for lamps.
-Tragically, whalers would often target the babies, whose loud cries would bring the gray whale mommas rushing to the surface to protect their young.
+Tragically, whalers would often target calves because their loud cries would draw mothers to the surface to protect their young.
 That’s where big harpoons waited for them.
-In response, gray whales fought back and whalers started to call them the “Devil Fish”.
+In response, gray whales fought back, and whalers started to call them the “Devil Fish”.
 But really, all they were doing was fighting for survival.

 The Beginning of Friendship